- acute specialties including ear, nose and throat (ENT), gastroenterology, neurology, vascular and plastics

 About:

 The team is available on a part time basis to assist general practice with navigating hospital services and accessing GP education and credentialing.
-Email and voicemail messages will be responded to during business hours.

 Statewide Referral Criteria for Specialist Clinics - Victoria